bachato/bitfortun-BS-1/README.md

 Bitfortun BS-1 is a compact, quiet single-chip Bitcoin miner designed for home use.
 This repository contains the open-source firmware that drives the device, providing a web dashboard, stratum mining support, and full control over frequency, voltage, and cooling.

 The code is derived from the broader open-source mining community and has been adapted specifically for the BS-1 hardware.
+BS-1 is like a newborn.
+It has many imperfections, and our team keeps working hard.
+We will resolve some of the issues via future firmware updates.
 ---

 ## Quick Start – Flashing